MagicFoundation/Alcinoe/README.md

 Together within the TALScrollEngine, they elevate the overall user experience by offering smooth animations and intuitive touch feedback.

-Building a scrolling engine is a complex endeavor, requiring expertise in various domains, including physics.
-Rather than starting from scratch and potentially reinventing the wheel, we looked towards proven solutions.
-To this end, we utilized the robust and well-tested code from Android's VelocityTracker and OverScroller.
-By translating their Java and C++ codes into Delphi, we've ensured that the resultant TALScrollEngine not only meets but exceeds the standard for scrolling dynamics.
-Leveraging the reliability and efficiency of Android's scrolling mechanisms, the TALScrollEngine offers Delphi developers a top-notch scrolling experience, rooted in established and trusted technologies.

 Learn more at
 [{alcinoe}/Demos/ALFmxControls](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALFmxControls)